anstue/docker-build-image-java-and-chrome/README.md

-# docker-build-image-java-and-chrome
+# Build image

-Build image with openjdk, Google Chrome and python
+This image can be used during a build, it contains openjdk, Google Chrome and python.